[Date TBD]

 Members of the Ohio General Assembly,

-We write to you as current and former corrections professionals; we have served as directors, wardens, officers, and other staff in Ohio corrections facilities.
-Many of us have had direct involvement in executions, and we have all been part of institutions that are responsible for carrying them out.
+We write to you as current and former corrections professionals who have served as directors, wardens, officers, and staff in Ohio’s correctional facilities.
+Many of us have been directly involved in carrying out executions, and all of us have served in institutions responsible for administering them.

 As you know, corrections professionals are extraordinary people who dedicate their lives, and even risk their lives, to keep prisoners and the public safe.
 Executions put corrections officers in an exceedingly difficult position—the same officers who have protected the safety of people in prison are then asked to participate in the execution of someone who has lived under their care.